useEffects/golox/README.md

-Golang implementation of a basic tree walk interpreter
+Golang implementation of a basic tree walk interpreter.

 Find the binaries for windows, linux and macos under the releases section.